triptease/docs/cross-domain-analytics.md

 ## Cross Domain Analytics

-This is a brain dump for the docs explaining why a client should turn it on

 ### What is cross domain analytics?

 As web security has increased over time, the amount of information shared between different domains has decreased.
 This